Where is vacuum used in removal processes?

 Mink claw vacuum pumps are always used in cases in which relatively dry or delicate materials are to be removed and/or transported.
 The contact-free Mink claw operating principle does not require operating fluids, making this most economic of vacuum generation methods suitable for a wide range of applications.

 In addition to Mink claw vacuum pumps, the proven R 5 rotary vane vacuum pumps are used whenever higher vacuum levels are needed.
-These robust vacuum generators are oil-lubricated and available in water vapor resistant versions.
+These robust vacuum generators are oil-lubricated and available in water vapour resistant versions.
 They are most suited to the extraction of moist, wet and heavy materials.

 If relatively high volume flow transport is required, the first choice would be a Samos side channel or Tyr rotary lobe blower.
 The performance of these dry-compressing blowers is impressive, and the wide variety of sizes and variants available means they are used in a wide range of applications.

-All of our vacuum pumps and blowers can be equipped with a comprehensive range of separator units to ensure complete separation of the extracted materials and the conveying air.
+All our vacuum pumps and blowers can be equipped with a comprehensive range of separator units to ensure complete separation of the extracted materials and the conveying air.

 Examples for the use of vacuum in removal applications: